> auto-paper-improvement-loop

 self-containedness, notation consistency.

-Save the threadId for Round 2.
+Save the agent id for Round 2.

 Step 2b: Human Checkpoint (if enabled)